webplumbr/elastic-blog/README.md

 Before you jump in, please read the following:

 ## To do
-1. Presently does not preserve your Wordpress categories and pages (what this means: your wordpress categories and pages won't be imported)
+1. Presently does not preserve your Wordpress categories and pages (what this means: your wordpress categories and pages can't be imported)
+2. Password change functionality for users
-2. Write PHPunit test cases
+3. Write PHPunit test cases

 ## Requirements
 1. PHP version 5.5 or above